 5. Skills

-- Include any relevant skills that demonstrate your ability to do the job, such as technical or language skills, computer skills, or relevant training or certifications
+- Include any relevant skills that demonstrate your ability to do the job, such as technical skills, foreign languages, computer skills, or relevant training or certifications

 6. Additional Resume Section